Microsoft Power BI vs Google Data Studio vs Trevor.io

 If you think Power BI could be the tool for you, check out our article on Power BI alternatives before pulling the trigger.

-Google Data Studio plus points
+Google Data Studio benefits

 - Designed for ease of use and rapid setup, though some features require tech expertise.